go-vikunja/vikunja/docs/config.md

   # Sets the max open connections to the database.
 Only used when using mysql.
   openconnections: 100

 cache:
   # If cache is enabled or not
   enabled: false
   # Cache type.
-Possible values are memory or redis
+Possible values are memory or redis, you'll need to enable redis below when using redis
   type: memory
   # When using memory this defines the maximum size an element can take
   maxelementsize: 1000

+redis:
+  # Whether to enable redis or not
+  enabled: false
-  # When using redis, this is the host of the redis server including its port.
+  # The host of the redis server including its port.
   redishost: 'localhost:6379'
-  # When using redis, this is the password used to authenicate against the redis server
+  # The password used to authenicate against the redis server
   redispassword: ''
+  # 0 means default database
+  db: 0

 mailer:
   # SMTP Host